 Help us to implement grassroots solutions to tackle the impacts and the causes of the fires, and create long-term fire-prevention strategies.
 We direct resources towards both prevention and emergency response as we are committed to reducing the risk of fires and improving local capacity to fight the flames.

-Please help us support these committed men and women working on the frontline so they can stay mobilised for as long as it takes to stop Borneo’s devastating fires.
+Please help us to support these committed men and women working on the frontline so they can stay mobilised for as long as it takes to stop Borneo’s devastating fires.
 In return for your support, you will receive a thank you e-certificate and regular campaign updates.